jay-kumogata/RetroGames/pyxel/sombrero/README.md

 ## Introduction

-It is a demo of Mexican hat (sombrero) graphics demo.
+It is a demo of Mexican hat (sombrero) graphics.

 <img src="https://github.com/jay-kumogata/RetroGames/blob/main/pyxel/sombrero/screenshots/sombrero01.png" width=320 />

 ## How to Run

-Please execute the following from the Pyxel (version 1.9.18) environment.
+Please execute the following from the Pyxel (version 2.0.13) environment.

 	> python sombrero.py